Canon 1000D vs Olympus E-M1 II

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the 1000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the 1000D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1000D was succeeded by the Canon 1100D.
+Both the 1000D and the E-M1 II have been discontinued, but can regularly be found used on eBay.
+The 1000D was replaced by the Canon 1100D, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon 1000D better than the Olympus E-M1 II or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 1000D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.